DMTsurel/FunFacts/README.md

 David Tsurel, Dan Pelleg, Ido Guy, Dafna Shahaf, "Fun Facts: Automatic Trivia Fact Extraction from Wikipedia", WSDM 2017 (accepted)

-Please cite this paper if you use this code.
+Please cite this paper if you use the code.

 Execution Instructions: